Magi878/MiniOneRec/README.md

 ## 📢 Announcement

+- 2025-12-01 - We fix a bug in data.py that could cause the SID–item alignment task to see the answers in advance.
+This was because we had previously attempted to use partial trajectories to guide the full SID–item generation.

 - 2025-11-20 — The SID construction method in **RQ-Kmeans+** has been updated (first proposed in **GPR** and this is the first open-source reproduction).

 - 2025-11-19 — We implemented a multi-GPU parallel text-to-embedding method based on Accelerate, which is significantly more efficient than the original version: rq/text2emb/amazon_text2emb.py